On Utility Maximization under Multivariate Fake Stationary Affine Volterra Models: Merton's portfolio problem: Utility maximisation

-Consequently, to avoid restrictions on the correlation structure linked to the martingale distortion transformation, we use a verification arguments in the spirit of \cite{BauerleLi2013} to solve the optimization problem, thus extending the results obtained in the preveous section to the more general correlation structure.
+Consequently, to avoid restrictions on the correlation structure linked to the martingale distortion transformation, we use a verification arguments in the spirit of \cite{BauerleLi2013} to solve the optimization problem, thus extending the results obtained in the preveous section to the more general correlation structure. \begin{Proposition} Assume that there exists a solution $\psi \in C([0,T],\R^d)$ to the inhomogeneous Riccati-Volterra equation: Let $\left(\Gamma, \Lambda\right)$ be defined as